Air Conditioning Tips & FAQs In Manhattan, Wamego, Junction City, KS, and Surrounding Areas

 Yes, it shortens the life of the air conditioning system components.
 Applying a lubricant on a weekly basis during the summer months and covering it when it isn’t in use is recommended.

 Most air conditioners are noisier when the air conditioning condenser unit first starts.
-This is because the compressor needs to build up pressure to operate.
+This is because the compressor needs to build up the pressure to operate.
 If the noise lasts more than 10 seconds, call a technician.
 HVAC techs will check for low refrigerant levels, compressor oil levels and other issues that might be occurring.